English as a Second Language

 Bilingual Instructional Methods

-This Doctoral level class is designed to provide a framework for instruction of students whose primary language is one other than English.
+In this course, students will be provided a framework for instruction of students whose primary language is one other than English.
 Constructivist paradigms will be utilized to provide relevant theoretical and practical information related to bilingual instructional methods with a goal of development of cultural competence and cultural respect for students growing up in a bilingual world.

 Developing Curriculum for ESL students